zurinaza/ESD-Competency/README.md

  shift:"The shift is from analysis to a decision somebody could act on.", obs:["Applies three or more lenses and shows what each revealed","Produces a viable option, and states who it includes and who it leaves out","States what it trades off, and who bears that"], note:"Placement: capstone, final-year project, industrial training and clinical practice.
 Where it is met mid-programme, assess it as emerging: mark all four levels as normal, set the attainment threshold at Developing, and declare that in the course outline.
-Do not cap the rubric.", methods:"Real-client projects \u00b7 design charrettes \u00b7 capstone defence", ped:"Capstone project \u00b7 work-based learning", evidence:"Capstone report with an oral defence", rubric:[
+Do not cap the rubric.", methods:"Real-client projects \u00b7 collaborative design workshops \u00b7 capstone defence", ped:"Capstone project \u00b7 work-based learning", evidence:"Capstone report with an oral defence", rubric:[